Medical Waste Management in the MENA Region: Perspectives

 Salman Zafar is the Founder and Editor-in-Chief of EcoMENA.
 He is a consultant, ecopreneur and journalist with expertise across in waste management, renewable energy, environment protection and sustainable development.
 Salman has successfully accomplished a wide range of projects in the areas of biomass energy, biogas, waste-to-energy, recycling and waste management.
 He has participated in numerous conferences and workshops as chairman, session chair, keynote speaker and panelist.
 He is proactively engaged in creating mass awareness on renewable energy, waste management and environmental sustainability across the globe Salman Zafar can be reached at salman@ecomena.org

-2 Responses to Medical Waste Management in MENA
+One Response to Medical Waste Management in the MENA Region: Perspectives

 1. Pingback: Medical Waste Management: An Infographic | EcoMENA